The elite commando journeys back to Space Sector 47B9 with the Dark Energy vials he has stolen.

 Previous Story: Cold Steel - Unsprung

-It was almost time.
-But the parents were still trickling in for the Parent Teacher Meeting.
+The parents were still slowly trickling in for the Parent Teacher Meeting.
+The teacher looked at his watch, and smiled at the assembled parents.

-Waiting for the teacher to start, Rosh sat spellbound at Josh’s classroom desk, reading his son’s thrilling science fiction:
+That suited Rosh just fine.
+He sat spellbound at Josh’s desk, reading his son’s gripping science fiction:

 Although my mind had healed fast, the body that housed it was still broken.
 I faltered.

 Even with Cold Steel unsprung, the mere thought of it sent a shiver up my spine.
-Images exploded on the blank canvas of my mind.
+Images etched in my memory exploded on the blank canvas of my mind.

 Without a word spoken, I mentally commanded my torturer turned slave liberator, to escort me out of his high security facility.
 He turned to the door and bent down for a retinal scan.